rossumai/university/docs/learn/export-pipeline/rest-api-export.md

 }
 ```

 The `access_token` is automatically retrieved using given credentials and saved to hook secrets for later reuse.
-A more complex OAuth2 setup:
+A more complex example using OAuth2 authentication, with response storage and a condition controlling execution:

 ```json
 {